 It should always be treated as a medical emergency, requiring immediate treatment.

 Most cases of anaphylaxis occur after a person with a severe allergy is exposed to the allergen they are allergic to (usually a food, insect or medication).

-First Aid information is available in English, Arabic, Chinese, Greek, Hindi, Italian, Macedonian, Spanish, Turkish and Vietnamese.
+First Aid information is available in English, Arabic, Chinese, Dinka (South Sudan), French, Greek, Hindi, Indonesian, Italian, Macedonian, Persian/Dari, Spanish, Tagalog (Phillipines), Turkish and Vietnamese.

 |French new!||FRE_ASCIA_First_aid_for_anaphylaxis_201589.54 KB|

 |Indonesian new!||IND_ASCIA_First_aid_for_anaphylaxis_201589.27 KB|

 |Italian||ITA-ASCIA First aid for anaphylaxis88.18 KB|

 |Macedonian||MAC-ASCIA First aid for anaphylaxis143.51 KB|

 |Vietnamese||VIE-ASCIA First aid for anaphylaxis154.75 KB|